plurdist/aimat/README.md

 ### AI Music Artist Toolkit (AIMAT)
 **A modular framework for experimenting with AI in music**

-The AI Music Artist Toolkit (AIMAT) is a flexible framework designed to make working with AI in music easier and more practical for artists, musicians, and creative technologists.
+The AI Music Artist Toolkit (AIMAT) is an environment designed to make working with AI in music easier and more practical for artists, musicians, and creative technologists.
 By bringing different generative models into a single, reusable workflow, AIMAT lowers some of the technical barriers that might otherwise make these tools difficult to access or experiment with.

 Beyond being just a tool, AIMAT is also about preserving and repurposing interesting AI music projects, keeping them in one place where they can be explored in a practical, creative setting.
 It’s designed to help artists experiment with AI-generated sound, explore different parameters, and find new possibilities they might not have come across otherwise.